Uniswap/docs/versioned_docs/version-V2/01-how-uniswap-works.md

 The pages here contain conceptual and technical documentation of the Uniswap V2 protocol.

-If you are new to Uniswap, you might want to check out the <Link to="/docs/v2/protocol-overview">Protocol Overview</Link> or <Link to="/faq">FAQ</Link> first.
+If you are new to Uniswap, you might want to check out the [Protocol overview](../version-V2/concepts/01-protocol-overview/01-how-uniswap-works.md) first.

-For a high-level overview of V2, see the <Link to='/blog/uniswap-v2'>introductory blog post</Link>.

-For the most recent documentation on V3
+For the most recent documentation on V3, see [V3](../version-V3/concepts/V3-overview/concentrated-liquidity.md).

 ## Developer links